ADAPTIVE CRUISE CONTROL

 - the adaptive cruise control can brake the vehicle up to a third of the braking capacity.
 Depending on the situation, the driver may need to brake harder.

 On equipped vehicles, some information is given on the head-up display.

 This function is an additional driving aid.
-The function does not take the place of the driver.

 The adaptive cruise control should not be used in heavy traffic, on winding or slippery roads (black ice, aquaplaning, gravel) and during bad weather (fog, rain, side winds etc.).